spences10/scottspence.com/copy/cookie-policy.md

 I don’t use cookies for ads or following you around the internet.
 I respect your privacy.
 For more on that check out the [Privacy Policy](/privacy-policy).

+### Fathom analytics

+- **Name**: block_fathom
+- **Job**: This cookie will stop requesting analytics data, so, you won't see post analytics, i.e. people that have visited/read the post.
+- **Shelf-life**: A year.
+If you don't visit again in that time it will expire.
+- **Type**: First-party cookie.
+Only for this site used nowhere else or shared.

 ### Your choices about cookies